Anubhav8176/Proxy-server/README.md

 On a **cache miss** the proxy fetches from the origin, stores the response, and returns it with `X-Cache: MISS`.
 On a **cache hit** the stored response is returned immediately with `X-Cache: HIT` — the origin is never contacted.

+Each request runs in its own thread, so multiple clients are served concurrently without queuing.
+The shared cache is protected by a `threading.Lock()` to prevent race conditions when two threads attempt to write the same key simultaneously.

 ---